stojg/crop/README.md

 ## Requirements

- - PHP 5.3 with Imagick extension
+ - PHP 5.3
+ - Imagemagick where the default colorspace being sRGB (ver 6.7.5-5 or higher)

 ## Description